IHatePineapples/IHatePineapples/README.md

 Wise men from Discord once said:

-_" The C Programming Language: A language which combines the flexibility of assembly language with the power of assembly language."_
+_"The C Programming Language: A language which combines the flexibility of assembly language with the power of assembly language."_

 Source : hmmm (source should be easy to find by googling)